Day-by-Day / July 19, 1803

 Stoddard's new orders

 From Washington City, Amos Stoddard is issued orders to find the best location for an Army fort on the west side of the Mississippi in preparation for the transfer of Louisiana and Jefferson’s Western expeditions.
-Meriwether Lewis is in Pittsburgh having the barge built.
+In Pittsburgh, Meriwether Lewis is building the barge prior to departing down the Ohio River.

 WAR DEPARTMENT July 19th 1803.